 If you believe that you may be the victim of a hate or bias crime in Manhattan, call the District Attorney’s Office’s Hate Crimes Hotline at 212-335-3100.

 The Vehicular Crimes Unit oversees and provides support to Assistants District Attorneys office-wide in cases including Vehicular Homicide, Assault, DWI and other vehicle-related crimes.
 These cases are often very technical and involve obtaining blood search warrants, conducting analyses to reconstruct crash scenes, determining speed from skid and yaw marks, and analyzing pedestrian throw and impact findings.
-The Unit works closely with the New York Police Department's Accident Investigation Squad and Highway Unit, frequently interacting with detectives from the time a crash occurs.
+The Unit works closely with the New York Police Department's Collision Investigation Squad and Highway Unit, frequently interacting with detectives from the time a crash occurs.
 Assistants routinely go to crash scenes to enhance the investigation of these cases.
 Assistants receive on-going training on issues involving vehicular cases, with more than 40 ADAs today trained in vehicular prosecution.